gkjohnson/threejs-sandbox/shadow-volumes/README.md

 - Render a full screen quad to tint the shadows after all the volumes have been stenciled instead of rendering each geometry a fifth time.
 - Provide a cpu-based implementation of the shadow volumes.
 - Provide an option to _not_ perform two of the unnecessary renders of the volume if there's no risk of the camera being inside the volume.
+- Provide a warning if not all edges are bridged